-The MCEU Endorsement in Section 4(c) provides that if primary or secondary counties (for either irrigation practice, if applicable) are not eligible to be part of MCEU, the provisions regarding enterprise units (EUs) in the Common Crop Insurance Policy, Basic Provisions (Basic Provisions) Section 34 will apply.
-Under Section 34, the insured may have elected a single EU for all the crop acreage in the county (not by irrigated practice and/or non-irrigated practice) or separate EUs by irrigated and/or non-irrigated practices (EP).
-Section 34 states that if an insured elected EU or EP unit structure at sales closing date, a different unit structure is only assigned if the insured does not qualify for their EU or EP election.
+The MCEU Endorsement in Section 4(c) provides that if primary or secondary counties (for either irrigation practice, if applicable) are not eligible to be part of MCEU for the unit structure that was elected by the applicable sales closing date, unit structure will be assigned.
+A different unit structure is only assigned if the insured does not qualify for their single EU or EU by irrigation practice (referenced in this subparagraph as "EI") election.
 See examples in Exh.
 9D for correcting unit structure when MCEU is elected.

 Based on the terms of the MCEU Endorsement, if an insured has elected MCEU on an application or policy change form by the applicable sales closing date and the insured:

-- (1) elected a single EU (both irrigation practices in one unit) for the crop county, but does not qualify for MCEU, or MCEU is not applicable because primary and secondary county designations are not made by the acreage reporting date (ARD) and such discovery is made (see Exh.
-9E): - (a) on or before the ARD: - (i) if the crop county qualifies for EU, then the unit structure will be EU on a crop county basis; - (ii) if the crop county does not qualify for EU, then BUs or OUs, whichever is reported on the acreage report and for which the insured qualifies, will apply; - (b) after ARD: - (i) if the crop county qualifies for EU, then the unit structure will be EU on a crop county basis; - (ii) if the crop county does not qualify for EU, then a BU structure will apply.
+- elected a single EU (both irrigation practices in one unit) for the crop county, but does not qualify for MCEU, or MCEU is not applicable because primary and secondary county designations are not made by the acreage reporting date (ARD) and such discovery is made (see Exh.
+9E): - (a) on or before the ARD: